felixpleiva/Genetic_variation_TDT/README.md

 ## Cite the repository as:

 Leiva FP, Santos M, Niklitschek EJ, Rezende EL & Verberk WCEP.
 (2024).
 Paper data and code for: Genetic variation of heat tolerance in a model ectotherm: an approach using thermal death times curves.
-Zenodo. **DOI will be available here**.
+Zenodo. https://doi.org/10.5281/zenodo.12155988.

 ## Notes:
 All processing was done in R. The R folder contains the scripts, numbered consecutively, to reproduce the analyzes and generate the figure presented in the manuscript.